Health Information Management

 HEIM 575.
 Applied Statistics and Research Methods in Healthcare.
 3 Hours.

 Emphasis is on the statistical analysis of healthcare data.
 Content includes hospital-based statistics, an introduction to epidemiological concepts, research design and methodology, research ethics and protocol, hypothesis testing, data management, analysis and presentation.
 Prerequisite: MATH 365 Elementary Statistics, or similar.
 LEC.

 This course examines complex financial systems within the United States healthcare system.
-Students explore content related to healthcare financing, reimbursement, and revenue cycle management, to include regulatory and/or policy initiatives and operational considerations for healthcare organizations.
-Prerequisite: Accounting or permission from instructor.
+Students explore content related to healthcare reimbursement methodologies and revenue cycle management.
 LEC.

 HEIM 635.
 Clinical Terminologies and Classifications II.
 3 Hours.

 This course offers continued study of classification systems and terminologies used in healthcare and the relationship of these systems to patient care, research, and reimbursement systems.
 This course includes an introduction to the role of mapping between the various classification systems, nomenclatures and clinical terminologies used in healthcare.
 Prerequisite: HEIM 565 or permission of the instructor.
 LEC.